 - Support for Third-Party Plugins in react native projects.

 Command line for creating the Expo project is

 Expo CLI:a developer tool for viewing logs, creating projects, publishing, opening on your device, etc.

 Expo client:an app on your phone that lets you open your projects while you’re working on them, without needing to go through XCode or Android Studio and also allow other people to view them too.
 Expo is pretty good with integrating useful native plugins.
 The main edge with expo is you can develop apps for iOS without having macOS with an iOS device and you can test them with an Expo client.

 - You and other people can open the project anytime while you’re working on it.

 - No, build necessary to run the native app.

 - Tons of libraries available, developed by Expo.

 - Fast to deploy native projects.

-While concluding the discussion on the above information of the React Native we would say that it is a more than useful framework which is known for its cost efficiency and time saving techniques.
-If you want third party libraries in the project then you can go for the plain React Native project So if you are new in development just want to start with React Native, Expo is the good solution for you.
+While concluding the discussion on the above information of React Native we would say that it is a more than useful framework which is known for its cost efficiency and time-saving techniques.
+If you want third-party libraries in the project then you can go for the plain React Native project So if you are new in development just want to start with React Native, Expo is the good solution for you.